Ranjithv280502/JSON-TOON-CONVERTOR/README.md

 ## How to Use

+**Converting JSON to TOON:**
+1. Make sure the toggle shows "JSON → TOON" (default)
-1. Type or paste your JSON into the left box (or click "Load Example" to try it out)
+2. Type or paste your JSON into the left box (or click "Load Example")
-2. Click the big circular "Convert" button in the middle
+3. Click the big circular "Convert" button in the middle
-3. Your TOON output appears in the right box
+4. Your TOON output appears in the right box
-4. You'll see stats showing how many tokens you saved
+5. You'll see stats showing how many tokens you saved

-5. Use the Copy or Download buttons if you need the output
+**Converting TOON to JSON:**
+1. Click the toggle button to switch to "TOON → JSON"
+2. Type or paste your TOON format data into the left box (or click "Load Example")
+3. Click "Convert"
+4. Your JSON output appears in the right box
+5. Stats will show the size increase

-You can also press `Ctrl + Enter` while typing JSON to convert it quickly.
+You can also press `Ctrl + Enter` while typing to convert quickly.

-## Example
+## Examples

+**JSON to TOON:**
 Input JSON:
 ```json
 {